-1. You have to cover the cost.
-This unfortunately isn’t uncommon; many models have to pay for their first (and sometimes multiple) portfolio shoot.
+1. You pay for it out-of-pocket.
+This unfortunately isn’t uncommon; many models have to pay for their first (and sometimes multiple) portfolio shoot, prints & comp cards.

 2. They will arrange a test shoot with the photographer & style team of their choosing.
 This usually means you won’t have to pay for the shoot, or if you do it will be steeply discounted.
 Sometimes the shoot will be free, but then you cover the cost of prints after.

 4. You set up a trade shoot with a photographer on your own.
-This is a great money-saving option for you if you have a good relations ship with photographers, but this option isn’t always accepted by agencies.
+This can be a great money-saving option for you if you have a good relations ship with photographers, but this option isn’t always accepted by agencies.
 They want to ensure you get strong photos for your portfolio, especially if it’s your first shoot, so they may prefer that you shoot with a photographer that they have worked with before and know does great work.

 Again, it is up to the agency to decide what option they prefer in the given situation.
-Many people have the wrong impression that if an agency doesn’t cover the cost of your portfolio then they are a scam, but that is simply not the case.
+You should never assume or expect an agency to cover your portfolio shoots as it's simply not the standard.
 I am a HUGE advocate for models not getting scammed into paying for things, but a portfolio shoot must be looked at as a worthy investment for your career that you will quickly make back once you start booking jobs.
 If you absolutely can’t cover the costs of the shoot upfront (trust me, I’ve been there!), talk to your agency and see what your options are.

 I do want to make it clear though- DO NOT pay an agency for anything unless a contract is signed and you are officially represented by the agency!